David-Lor/ping2mqtt/README.md

 - 0.0.1
     - Initial release

-## Future improvements
+## Known Issues & Future improvements

+- Sometimes, ping values can be incorrect (too low or too high) - does not seem to be very common
 - Improve service exit flow
-- MQTT SSL support